🔨📦🎙️_(:3」∠)_💦

 The work process of covering the walls with panels

-Install the pegboard to the wall in front
+Install the pegboard to the front wall

 While saying "install", it's merely "insert".

-I was like "Wouldn't it be better to apply 1 x 4 pieces of wood and mount the pegboard on them...(gibberish)" but luckily there are subtle gaps where the pegboard fits into perfectly.
+I was like, "Wouldn't it be better to apply 1 x 4 pieces of wood and mount the pegboard on them...(gibberish)?", but luckily there are subtle gaps where the pegboard fits into perfectly.

 Unintentionally, this met the design concept "Easy to dismantle and tweak later".